Texarkana police searching for suspect after 1 shot - NewsBreak

 TEXARKANA, Ark. ( KTAL/KSHV ) – Police are looking for leads after a person was wounded in a shooting Thursday evening.

 Around 6:32 p.m., police received a shots fired call on the 900 block of East Broad St. When officers arrived, they found a person laying on the ground with multiple gunshot wounds.
-They rendered aid until an ambulance arrived and took the victim to a local hospital.Car stolen with baby inside quickly recovered in S. Shreveport
+They rendered aid until an ambulance arrived and took the victim to a local hospital.Oklahoma man sentenced for trafficking Mexican cartel guns through Arkansas

 The person is in stable condition.